 If you have provided us with the wrong account number, there may be no way to correct the error or retrieve the funds.
 You agree that you will pay the amount of a wire transfer even in such circumstances.
 You are responsible for any losses resulting from an incorrect account number or your misidentification of the beneficiary/designated recipient.

-If you think a wire transfer is wrong or if you need more information about a wire transfer, you must contact us via the Online Banking Services as soon as possible and no later than fourteen (14) days after you receive your monthly statement.
-If you don’t tell us about an error, we will not have any obligation to pay interest on the amount of an unauthorized or erroneous wire transfer for which we are liable, and you will also be liable to us for any damages or losses we may incur.
+If you think a wire transfer is wrong or if you need more information about a wire transfer, you must contact us on our online support tools as soon as possible and no later than fourteen (14) days after you receive your monthly statement.
+If you do not tell us about an error, we will not have any obligation to pay interest on the amount of an unauthorized or erroneous wire transfer for which we are liable, and you will also be liable to us for any damages or losses we may incur.

 You must pay us the amount of the wire transfer, plus any applicable fees, before we will execute the wire transfer request.
 Please see Section 3.15 of this Agreement for fees applicable to wire transfers.